TIP:

 Upload Control

-Setting that allows the Host or Producer to pause the automatic track upload of a participant to preserve their internet bandwidth during the live call.
+Setting that allows the host or producer to pause the automatic track upload of a participant to preserve their internet bandwidth during the studio session.

 Upload Page